Top 25 Highest Paying Coaching Niches of 2025 (+ Niche Quiz)

 Okay, so maybe he didn’t say that.
 But his coaching business would have been a lot more successful if he had.

 In all seriousness, you don’t need to choose a coaching niche right when you start your business.
-But it becomes more and more helpful to have one as you start to expand outside of your existing network.
+In fact, it might limit you if your only source of clients is your immediate network.
+But niching becomes more and more helpful to have one as you grow.

 Most coaches feel that if they narrow their niche, they’ll be excluding people who might have been willing to pay them.
 Which means they’ll end up with less money.